sulu/sulu-docs/cookbook/securing-your-application.rst

 security context is required to access this type of resource.

-The ``SuluSecurityListener`` appends the information on which type of permission (view, add, edit, delete, ...) is required, and automatically takes care of the permission check and returns a page with a status code of 403 in case the permissions for the currently logged in user where not sufficient.
+The ``SuluSecurityListener`` appends the information on which type of permission (`view`, `add`, `edit`, `delete`, ...) is required, and automatically takes care of the permission check and returns a page with a status code of `403` in case the permissions for the currently logged in user where not sufficient.